Analog vs Digital Mammography Systems

 • Finally, it works very well with Computer-Aided Detection (CAD) devices

-One of the disadvantages of digital mammography machines are that they are a bit more expensive.
-However, as covered above, that is a less and less relevant concern.
+One of the disadvantages of digital mammography is that they are a bit more expensive.
+However, you can find some used digital mammography machines at an affordable price.

 Sum Up – Analog vs Digital Mammography Machines

-Even though analog might be slightly cheaper both in purchasing and maintenance cost, this is becoming less true every year as digital is becoming the main choice.
+Even though analog might be slightly cheaper both in purchasing and maintenance cost, you cannot deny the added benefits of a digital system.

-If you would like to prepare yourself even better for your next mammography purchase, we recommend our complete guide on how to pick a system, that will cover the most important considerations.
+Prepare yourself even better for your next mammography purchase, by completing our guide on how to pick a system.
+The guide covers the most important considerations.

-Sign up and get our new mail course, walking you through each factor.
+Sign up and get the mail course, walking you through each factor.